xelatihy/yocto-gl/docs/yocto_gl.md

 only one element type.
 Shapes are organized into a scene by creating shape instances, each its own transform.
 Materials are specified like in glTF and include emission, base-metallic and diffuse-specular parametrization, normal, occlusion and displacement mapping.
-Finally, the scene containes caemras and environement maps.
+Finally, the scene containers cameras and environment maps.
 Quad support in shapes is experimental and mostly supported for loading and saving.

-For low-level access to OBJ/glTF formats, you are best accssing the formats directly with Yocto/Obj and Yocto/glTF.
+For low-level access to OBJ/glTF formats, you are best accessing the formats directly with Yocto/Obj and Yocto/glTF.
 This components provides a simplified high-level access to each format which is sufficient for most applications and tuned for quick creating viewers, renderers and simulators.